joearms/joearms.github.com/_posts/2014-02-07-why-programming-is-difficult.md

 distracted.
 Sleep.
 A lot of programming problems get solved while you sleep.

 There are two methods.
-First you load your load your brain with problems, then you sleep then the next day you wake up and some of the problems are solved.
+First you load your brain with problems, then you sleep then the next day you wake up and some of the problems are solved.
 Easy.

 Method two - you post your problem on the internet, or tweet about it before going to bed and the next day somebody has mailed you the solution.